 Charles C. Wilson of Columbia, who was the last architect of the State House, proclaimed South Carolina's State House "one of the most notable buildings of the world."
 Its Corinthian capitals, which had been designed by Major John R. Niernsee, were, said Wilson, "wonderful, nothing finer in France or Italy."
-The building was Niernsee's "life work."
-But his death prevented him from completing it, and subsequent architects departed from vital particulars of his plans.

 You can take a Self-Guided tour of the State House Grounds by picking up a tour brochure at the Columbia Regional Visitors Center.
 Free guided and self-guided tours are available of the State House Monday through Friday.
 Guided tours are also available the first Saturday of each month.
 Tours begin on Saturdays at 9:30 am and continue each hour on the half hour with the last tour beginning at 3:30, excluding the 12:30 time slot.
 Call (803) 734-2430 to make your reservation for groups of more than 10 people.